tomekregulski/intelly-payments-server/README.md

 <a href="https://github.com/tomekregulski/fieldist-back-end">Field Events - Back End</a> - Deployed as part of the Public Demo
 <a href="https://github.com/tomekregulski/fieldist-admin-web-client">Field Events Administration - Front End</a> - Deployed as part of the Public Demo
 <a href="https://github.com/tomekregulski/intelly-admin-tasks-client">Administrative Tasks - Front End</a> - Deployed as part of the Public Demo
-<a href="https://github.com/tomekregulski/intelly-admin-task-server">Administrative Tasks - Back End</a> - Deployed as part of the Public Demo
+<a href="https://github.com/tomekregulski/intelly-admin-task-server">Administrative Tasks - Back End</a> - Deployed as part of the Public Demo<br>
-<a href="https://github.com/tomekregulski/intelly-payments-client">Payments - Front End</a> - Early Stage, Not Deployed for Public Demo
+<a href="https://github.com/tomekregulski/intelly-payments-client">Payments - Front End</a> - Early Stage, Not Deployed for Public Demo <br>
-<a href="https://github.com/tomekregulski/intelly-payments-server">Payments - Back End</a> - Early Stage, Not Deployed for Public Demo
+<a href="https://github.com/tomekregulski/intelly-payments-server">Payments - Back End</a> - Early Stage, Not Deployed for Public Demo <br>
+<a href="https://github.com/tomekregulski/intelly-form-builder-client">Form Builder - Front End</a> - Early Stage, Not Deployed for Public Demo <br>
+<a href="https://github.com/tomekregulski/intelly-form-builder-server">Form Builder - Back End</a> - Early Stage, Not Deployed for Public Demo <br>